Informatics for quality

 A Vision for CCIOs and 12 Point Plan

 Chief Clinical Information Officers (CCIOs) were established in response to the National Programme for I.T’s failure to be clinician-led.
 The CCIO network aims to be the driving force of IT development, informed by the interests and preferences of patients, reinforcing that the main aim of health informatics is to improve patient care.
 Following the Francis Inquiry and a renewed appreciation for quality regulation, thebased on regulation, commissioning, incentives, quality reporting as well as education and training.

-NHS Atlas of Variation of Healthcare in Children and Young People (2012) - The 2012 Atlas examines, for the first time, variations in the quality of children's healthcare provision across geographical areas of England.
-The Atlas will aid clinicians, commissioners and service users to identify priority areas for improving outcome, quality and productivity.
+NHS Atlas of Variation of Healthcare in Children and Young People - The most recent Atlas was published in 2015 and examines variations in the quality of children's healthcare provision across geographical areas of England.
+The Atlas can be used to aid clinicians, commissioners and service users to identify priority areas for improving outcome, quality and productivity.

 The challenge of the information culture for the paediatrician (PDF, 164KB, 7 pages), D Low, A Spencer, 2011 -Published in the BMJ journal Archives of Disease in Childhood, this article explores the informatics agenda and the need for the paediatrician to ‘embrace the ‘Information revolution’